docker-hy/docker-hy.github.io/exercises.md

 ## Ending ##

 Ready to end the course?
-Fill in a survey [here](https://en.surveymonkey.com/r/K7GDLTX) and if you want credits go to [moodle](https://moodle.helsinki.fi/course/view.php?id=33653#section-1) If you can't access it use instructions over at [courses](https://courses.helsinki.fi/fi/aytkt21025en/129059389) to get an account.
+Fill in a survey [here](https://en.surveymonkey.com/r/K7GDLTX) and if you want credits go to [moodle](https://moodle.helsinki.fi/course/view.php?id=33653#section-1).
+If you can't access it use instructions over at [courses](https://courses.helsinki.fi/fi/aytkt21025en/129059389) to get an account.
+For certificate just mark the course as finished in the submission software and the certificate link will appear into the submission software after your exercises have been reviewed.

 ## Part 2 ##